 The only profession I would not recommend using a prime or 50mm on would be Real Estate photography/video.
-You would not get great results with the differing sizes of homes and rooms.
-A wide angle lens is great for that.
+You would not get great results with the different sizes of homes and rooms.
+A wide-angle lens is great for that.

 Value the process of taking a landscape photo with a 50mm.
 You'll create beautiful images that don't look like a typical landscape.
 This makes you and your work unique and will stand out from the rest of the wide-angle guys.

-Yeah, the process is different, requires you to possibly do a little more work and think a little more about it - but in the end your result will be that much different from what you'd get out of a wide angle lens.
+Yeah, the process is different; it requires you to possibly do a little more work and think a little more about it - but in the end, your result will be that much different from what you'd get out of a wide-angle lens.

 A 50mm lens is arguably the most versatile focal length on the planet (close with the 35mm, to some).

 Embrace the journey of mastering it in the field of landscape photography.

 Thank you so much for reading, and I hope you have learned a thing or two.

 If anything, remember, if you decide to start taking landscapes with a 50mm... don't give up.
 If you aren't happy with what you see on the computer - find what you did wrong and exactly how to fix it.